We Asked an Ethics Professor About Posting Pics of Hot People Online Without Their Consent

-In past years, events like QueerBomb Dallas, the city’s annual LGBTQ pride celebration, and GaymerX East, the annual LGBTQ gaming convention, have given attendees specially colored name tags signifying that, if they should appear in any photo, they’d prefer not to have their images published.
+In past years, events like QueerBomb Dallas, that city’s annual LGBTQ pride celebration, and GaymerX East, a former annual LGBTQ gaming convention, have given attendees specially colored name tags signifying that, if they should appear in any photo, they’d prefer not to have their images published.

 Here’s what a gay ethics professor thinks about posting pics of hot guys.

-We asked a gay Associate Professor of ethics at a midwestern college (he’d like to remain anonymous due to working at a conservative school), what he thinks about posting pics of random guys online.
-He suggests three possible approaches for determining its ethics.
+We asked an Associate Professor of ethics at a midwestern college (he’d like to remain anonymous due to working at a conservative school) what he thinks about posting pics of random guys online.
+He suggests three possible approaches for determining the act’s ethics.